nennes/PyBrokenTelephone/README.md

 Let's play broken telephone with Google Translate!! :)

 Imagine a queue of people, all speaking different languages.
-Each can speak only to the person in front of him and listen only the person behind him.
-And of course, they all use Google Translate!!
+Each can speak only to the person in front of them and listen only to the person behind them.
+As a result, while the message travels through the queue, it slowly loses it's original meaning.

+To replicate this, we'll use Google Translate!
+Each "person" will be a new language translation by Google Translate, taking the previous translation as input.

-Also, the first person is Aristotle! :)
+And to make things interesting, the first person will be Aristotle! :)

 Enjoy the results: